scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

  ┃ ┣ 📂Model
  ┃ ┃ ┗ # ...
  ┃ ┗ 📂scandipwa   # Frontend-related functionality
- ┃   ┣ 📜 index.js # Plugin FE entry point - mandatory!
- ┃   ┣ 📂 app      # Application logic
+ ┃   ┣ 📂 app      # Plugins and functionality for the app context
  ┃   ┃ ┣ 📂component
  ┃   ┃ ┣ 📂query
  ┃   ┃ ┣ 📂route
  ┃   ┃ ┣ 📂store
  ┃   ┃ ┣ 📂util
  ┃   ┃ ┗ 📂plugin  # Plugging logic declarations
- ┃   ┃   ┗ 📜<SourceComponentName>.plugin.js
+ ┃   ┃   ┗ 📜<name>.plugin.js
- ┃   ┗ 📂 sw       # Service Worker
+ ┃   ┗ 📂 sw       # Plugins and functionality for the Service Worker context
  ┃     ┣ 📂handler
  ┃     ┣ 📂util
  ┃     ┗ 📂plugin  # Plugging logic declarations
- ┃       ┗ 📜<SourceServiceWorkerFileName>.plugin.js
+ ┃       ┗ 📜<name>.plugin.js
- ┗ 📜composer.json
+ ┣ 📜package.json  # JS dependencies
+ ┗ 📜composer.json # Composer dependencies and the PACKAGE NAME which is mandatory
 ```

 ## A step-by-step algorithm of creating a simple extension

-This document is an addition to the video tutorial above.
-You are welcome to watch it in order to learn from an example.
+This document is a more relevant alternative to the video tutorials above.
+You are still welcome to watch them in order to learn the general approach from an example.
 Start with understanding how you wish to change ScandiPWA logic.
 Find the places which need modification.

 1. Create a `localmodules` directory in the magento root of your application.
 Then create a composer package there.
-Inside of it, in `src/scandipwa/plugin`, create `ComponentName.plugin.js` file, where `ComponentName` is name of the component you'd like to modify.
+Inside of it, in `src/scandipwa/app/plugin`, create `<name>.plugin.js` file.

-2. In there, you should create a class `ComponentNamePlugin`, its members are meant to wrap around the `SampleClass` members and be ran instead of the original members.
-It is essential that wrapper members must be arrow functions, otherwise your plugin's context will not be available from inside of them.
+2. Create a function that is going to wrap around the original namespace member, following the guidelines above.
+This function is going to be called instead of the original member, very similar to the Magento 2 **"around plugins."**

 >**Note**:
 >